rizutazu/random_c_code/m_thread/readme.md

   4. When user thread returns, it will eventually call `setcontext()` to switch to scheduler, this might be problematic, though it is OK in x86_64 since the implementation of `setcontext()` blocks the signal first
-- The solution is to add a "wrapper" function for user thread (see `userThreadStart()`), this function marks the thread as "running" before entering the actual user thread, and unmark it after the actual user thread returns.
-Now the signal handler only needs to check whether user thread is "running" to determine whether it is safe to save user context
+- The solution is to add a "wrapper" function for user thread (see `userThreadStart()`), this function marks the thread as "started" before entering the actual user thread, and unmark it after the actual user thread returns.
+Now the signal handler only needs to check whether user thread is "started" to determine whether it is safe to save user context

+Note that:
 - This solution has never tried to make functions mentioned above "to become async signal safe", it essentially eliminates the possibility of re-entering an unsafe function which is interrupted, when there is only one system thread.
 - So `m_thread` is still not multi-thread safe, this does not violate "async signal safe is stronger in reentrancy than multi-thread"